 While it’s important to be consistent, know when to pick your battles.
 Sometimes the issue isn’t worth blowing up the entire lesson, but sometimes you need to die on that hill.

-This is where knowing your students comes in.
-Some of your students will need more time to adjust to your management style and expectations, but they’ll get there when they know you’re not going to nit pick every single little thing they do wrong.
+This is where knowing your students come in.
+Some of your students will need more time to adjust to your management style and expectations, but they’ll get there when they know you’re not going to nit-pick every single little thing they do wrong.

-Sometimes ignoring a misbehavior is managing it.
-You can always have a conversation about why the behavior was a problem after the lesson.
+Sometimes ignoring misbehaviour is managing it.
+You can always have a conversation about why the behaviour was a problem after the lesson.